SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_query.rst

 DESCRIBE QUERY
 **************

-The ``DESCRIBE QUERY`` command replaces the `SHOW_NODE_INFO <https://docs.sqream.com/en/latest/reference/sql/sql_functions/system_functions/show_node_info.html>`_ command.
-You can use it to display information about query execution for monitoring and troubleshooting purposes.
+Displays information about query execution for monitoring and troubleshooting purposes.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.